gnilk/testrunner/README.md

 ```

 ### Using QueryInterface

+_NOTE:_ QueryInterface is considered experimental and unstable.
+The API might change.

 From version 2.0 of the TestRunner the ITesting interface provides a new function 'QueryInterface' this is a generic extension point interface.
 At the present there is only one extension present; `ITestingConfig`.
 Which allows a library under test to check how it is being executed.